-As the second largest cryptocurrency by market cap, speculation that investors could soon be able to trade an asset on the stock market that directly represents Ethereum is drumming up significant excitement.
+As the second largest cryptocurrency by market cap, speculation that investors could soon be able to trade an Ethereum-based asset on the stock market drummed up significant excitement.
+However, despite the US launch of spot Bitcoin ETFs, Ethereum seemed poised to face an uphill battle.
+Until a sudden U-turn in May 2024.

 An ETF (or, exchange-traded fund) is a type of investment fund that invests in a certain asset—such as a commodity or group of stocks.
 Investors can then buy shares in these funds, giving investors exposure to their underlying assets.
 They can be traded on traditional stock markets, such as the New York Stock Exchange and Nasdaq.